 This product guide is the main document associated with the FIR Compiler.
-This guide, along with documentation related to all products that aid in the design process, can be found on the Xilinx Support web page (www.xilinx.com/support) or by using the Xilinx® Documentation Navigator.
+This guide, along with documentation related to all products that aid in the design process, can be found on the Xilinx Support web page or by using the Xilinx® Documentation Navigator.

-Download the Xilinx Documentation Navigator from the Design Tools tab on the Downloads page (www.xilinx.com/download).
+Download the Xilinx Documentation Navigator from the Downloads page.
 For more information about this tool and the features available, open the online help after installation.